serpapi/google-local-scraper/README.md

 Google Local Scraper - A tool to scrape Google Local search results with a simple API.
 Get business names, addresses, phone numbers, hours, ratings, review counts, GPS coordinates, and more when available.

-We provide the results in a structured JSON format, eliminating the need for parsing, coding, proxies, or any other web scraping headaches for developers.
+Get results as structured JSON for applications or Markdown for LLMs and AI agents, without managing HTML parsing or proxies.

 This guide uses the `google_local` engine for Google Local results.
 For searches on Google Maps, see our [Google Maps Scraper](../google-maps-scraper).